SillyTavern/SillyTavern-Docs/Usage/st-script.md

 ### Boolean operations

-Supported rules for boolean comparison are following.
-An operation applied to the operands results in either true or false value.
+Supported rules for boolean comparison are the following.
+An operation applied to the operands results in either a true or false value.

 1. `eq` (equals) => A = B
 2. `neq` (not equals) => A != B